alex-fitzgerald/parchment/README.md

 # 📜 Parchment

-Parchment is a simple headless library for element scroll with visible feedback, using the IntersectionObserver API.
+Parchment is a simple handful of headless components for element scroll with visible feedback, using the IntersectionObserver API.

 ## Buttons